 Because of that, if you ever ask an Asian (especially woman) to try online dating, arranged dating, or any form of proactive approach to dating, they will usually react with resistance.
 When you ask why, they probably won’t be able to give a clear response, other than because they just don’t want to or prefer to let things happen their natural way.
 There you have it: traditional Asian values at work.

 I believe the culture here is slowly changing.
 People are slowly opening up to new ways of meeting people (read: friends and potential romantic partners).
 People are gradually accepting that love is a conscious creation, and not some random, chance, airy-fairy encounter that falls onto your lap where you least expect it.

-For the record, I believe the latter does happen to people and it has in fact happened to me numerous times before, though things didn’t work out in the long term.
-I also know of many people who found their current partners through entirely chance encounters, say while vacationing, while sitting in the library, or while going about their daily routines).
+For the record, I believe the latter does happen to people and it has in fact happened to me numerous times before, though things didn’t work out in the end.
+I also know of many people who found their current partners through chance encounters, say while vacationing, while sitting in the library, or while going about their daily routines.

 However, these are really more of the exception rather than the rule.
 I also hardly think that this is a standard we should strive to achieve in love—at all.